bowtiedchukar/bowtiedchukar-blog/content/blog/add-lightning-to-btcpay-server/index.md

 Lightning Network is a decentralized system that enables instant, low fee Bitcoin transactions.
 [Here](https://lightning.network/) is a high level overview of the Lightning Network.

 **WARNING:**  Please understand that the Lightning Network is still in the experimental stage.
 Do not put the money you can't afford to lose.
+Also, BTCPay Server [recommends using c-lighting](https://docs.btcpayserver.org/FAQ/FAQ-LightningNetwork/#can-i-use-a-pruned-node-with-ln-in-btcpay) with a pruned node instead of LND.
+It is possible in BTCPay to enable LND with a pruned node, however the LND implementation does not officially support it.
+We plan to integrate Sphinx Chat with our LND node.
+Sphinx Chat isn't compatible with c-lighting.
+If you want to use a less riskly implementation, see [Set Up BTCPay Server with c-lightning and Add a Channel with Inbound Liquidity](/set-up-btcpay-server-with-c-lightning/).

 We'll cover 5 steps to set up Lightning payments on your BTCPay Server: